 About Trans Fats

-Trans fats (also called hydrogenated fats) are found in including some They're made by turning liquid vegetable oils into solid products like margarine and shortening.
+Trans fats (also called hydrogenated fats) are found in many processed foods, including somecrackers, cookies, baked goods, chips, and snack foods.
+They're made by turning liquid vegetable oils into solid products like margarine and shortening.

 "There has been concern for years that high intake of trans-fatty acids could have adverse health effects because they are structurally similar to saturated fats and lack the essential metabolic activity of the parent compounds," write the researchers.

 In other words, trans fats may be too much like artery-clogging saturated fats and too little like the original fats (vegetable oils) they're made from.